 What if I have a mortgage, can I still get a reverse mortgage?

 If you have an existing mortgage on your primary residence and you have enough equity, a reverse mortgage can replace your existing mortgage.
-The monthly principle and interest payments you were making cease, thus creating additional tax free cash flow.
+The monthly principal and interest payments you were making cease, thus creating additional cash flow.

 How can I get money out of my home?